rusbomber/VictoriaLogs/docs/victorialogs/QuickStart.md

 ## How to configure VictoriaLogs

 VictoriaLogs is configured via command-line flags.
-All the command-line flags have sane defaults, so there is no need in tuning them in general case.
+All command-line flags have sane defaults, so there is generally no need to tune them.
 VictoriaLogs runs smoothly in most environments without additional configuration.

 Pass `-help` to VictoriaLogs in order to see the list of supported command-line flags with their description and default values: